Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 --snip--

+print('Reading rows...')
-for row in range(2, sheet.max_row + 1):
+for row in range(2, Calc.get_row_used_last_index(sheet) + 2):
     # Each row in the spreadsheet has data for one census tract.
-     state  = sheet['B' + str(row)].value
+    state  = Calc.get_val(sheet, 'B' + str(row))
-     county = sheet['C' + str(row)].value
+    county = Calc.get_val(sheet, 'C' + str(row))
-     pop    = sheet['D' + str(row)].value
+    pop    = Calc.get_val(sheet, 'D' + str(row))
     # Make sure the key for this state exists.
-  ➊ countyData.setdefault(state, {})
+    _ = countyData.setdefault(state, {})
     # Make sure the key for this county in this state exists.
-  ➋ countyData[state].setdefault(county, {'tracts': 0, 'pop': 0})
+    _ = countyData[state].setdefault(county, {'tracts': 0, 'pop': 0})
     # Each row represents one census tract, so increment by one.
-  ➌ countyData[state][county]['tracts'] += 1
+    countyData[state][county]['tracts'] += 1
     # Increase the county pop by the pop in this census tract.
-  ➍ countyData[state][county]['pop'] += int(pop)
+    countyData[state][county]['pop'] += int(pop)

 # TODO: Open a new text file and write the contents of countyData to it.

-The last two lines of code perform the actual calculation work, incrementing the value for tracts ➌ and increasing the value for pop ➍ for the current county on each iteration of the for loop.
+The last two lines of code perform the actual calculation work, incrementing the value for tracts and increasing the value for pop for the current county on each iteration of the for loop.

 The other code is there because you cannot add a county dictionary as the value for a state abbreviation key until the key itself exists in countyData.
 (That is, countyData['AK']['Anchorage']['tracts'] += 1 will cause an error if the 'AK' key doesn’t exist yet.)
-To make sure the state abbreviation key exists in your data structure, you need to call the setdefault() method to set a value if one does not already exist for state ➊.
+To make sure the state abbreviation key exists in your data structure, you need to call the setdefault() method to set a value if one does not already exist for state.

-Just as the countyData dictionary needs a dictionary as the value for each state abbreviation key, each of those dictionaries will need its own dictionary as the value for each county key ➋.
+Just as the countyData dictionary needs a dictionary as the value for each state abbreviation key, each of those dictionaries will need its own dictionary as the value for each county key.
 And each of those dictionaries in turn will need keys 'tracts' and 'pop' that start with the integer value 0.
 (If you ever lose track of the dictionary structure, look back at the example dictionary at the start of this section.)

 Since setdefault() will do nothing if the key already exists, you can call it on every iteration of the for loop without a problem.